 “The truth is that killing innocent people is always wrong – and no argument or excuse, no matter how deeply believed, can ever make it right”, states American Sufi imam, author, and activist Feisal Abdul Rauf.

-In a gut-wrenching turn of events, twenty-seven-year-old Noor Mukaddam, daughter of respected former Ambassador Mr. Shaukat Mukaddam was found dead on the 20th of July, 2021.
+In a gut-wrenching turn of events, twenty-seven-year-old Noor Muqaddam, daughter of respected former Ambassador Mr. Shaukat Muqaddam was found dead on the 20th of July, 2021.
 The deceased was declared brutally ‘raped and beheaded’ in Pakistan’s capital territory, Islamabad following an investigation by local authorities that led to a confessional by the cold-blooded murderer and son of an influential business tycoon, Zahir Jaffer.

 What is Desensitization, and why should we understand it?